JD Counselling logo – a person-centred therapy service in Dorset, UK

 Contact me

+All enquires are usually answered within 24 hours.
 All contact is strictly confidential and uses secure phone and email services.

 My location